• Skip to primary navigation

 From 2014 to 2016, a S$3.65 million facelift saw the mosque renewed, rewired and retiled, with new facilities added including lifts for the elderly.

 A great time to visit the area is during Ramadan, the Muslim month of fasting, when there are night markets to see and food stalls to enjoy.
-And, when COVID-19 restrictions aren’t in place, it’s possible for non-Muslim visitors to do a free-and-easy tour around the permitted areas of the mosque by themselves.
+Non-Muslim visitors can do a free-and-easy tour around the permitted areas of the mosque by themselves.
 Visit sultanmosque.sg to find out more.

 #5 Fuk Tak Chi Temple & Museum of Singapore History